 - Good watch dog

 There are three Schnauzers: the Giant Schnauzer, the Standard Schnauzer and the Miniature Schnauzer.
 All have a long, distinctive moustache and showy, long eyebrows.
 Their coat is not as cuddly as a Newfoundlands' coat, but rough and wiry.
 The colors are black, "pepper and salt", white and black-silver.

+These dogs do not have moustaches because they look pretty.
+The Miniature Schnauzer was used as a rat-catcher.
+In particular, when the moustache was a bit matted, it could move its snout close to the ground in search of rats without injuring himself or being bitten.
 The Schnauzer comes from Württemberg (Germany).
 It appears in paintings by the Dutch painter Rembrandt and the German painter Albrecht Dürer and therefore exists at least since the 14./15.
 Century.

 Where Does the Name Come From?